 Another way to explore double empathy is to see if autistic people connect with other autistic people more easily than they do with people who are not autistic.
 This is exactly what some new studies are showing.
 Autistic people want to talk to other autistic people, sit next to them, or live near them even more than they want to do these things with non-autistic people.
 In one study, two unfamiliar adults got to know each other by talking for 5 min.
 Sometimes the two adults were both non-autistic, sometimes both autistic, and sometimes one of each.
 You might expect, if autistic people are poor at social interaction, that the conversations between two autistic people would go especially badly.
 But that is not what the study found.
-The quality of interactions between two autistic people was just as strong as between two people who were not autistic.
-Autistic people even shared more information about themselves with other autistic people, suggesting they felt more comfortable with them.
+The quality of interactions between two autistic people even shared more information about themselves with other autistic people, suggesting they felt more comfortable with them.
 This shows that autistic people are like everyone else: they find it easier to connect with, and maybe even form friendships with, people who think and communicate like they do.